paulcosmos/new-world-template/content/_index.md

 # Drain Tags, an effective **long-term solution** for clearly marking your **site drainage**.

-Show the flow.
-Drain Tags are a permanent, hard-wearing and easy to install drain marking solution that clearly shows the direction of flow.
+Drain Tags are robust, hard-wearing and easy to fit.